ErichJohann/Automail/README.md

      - mail.google.com
      - googleapis.com/auth/gmail.send
   - Create OAuth 2.0 Client ID credentials
-  - Download de .json and place it on project folder
+  - Download the .json and place it in the project folder
-  - Account used must be added to beta testers for a not published project
+  - Account used must be added as a beta tester for unpublished projects

 ### Addresses file
-This file contains all the recipients the email will be send.
+This file contains all the recipients the email will be sent
 - First line --> header
 - The following lines each contains an email address on the first column

 ### Message file
-Txt file which provides the content of the email
+A txt file that provides the email content
 - First line --> Subject
 - Rest --> Body